 ‘But how will we feed nine billion people?’ is another argument that comes up in every debate about meat.
 Cattle are part of the solution.
 Only ruminants are able to transform grass into food for us – dairy and meat.
 (Yes, meat, only the females, i.e. cows give milk.
 Not eating the boys once they are big enough and had a good life on a pasture to me is food waste.)
 The point here is that there are lots of ‘marginal grasslands’ which cannot be used for anything but grazing cattle.
 From Wales via Cumbria to the Scottish Highlands, there are many upland areas in Britain unsuitable for growing crops – but with good management (that is grazed by the right number of cattle for the right amount of time) grasslands will thrive.
 The soil will be able to hold huge amounts of water and provide flood protection for lower lying areas.
 And when farmers are able to make a living by selling milk and meat from their grass-fed animals, you’ve got a perfect cycle of sustainability: good for the soil, good for the environment, cattle with a good life, producing healthy food for us.”

 Whilst the environmental and health problems presented by conventional farming methods and the food industry have pushed thoughtful consumers towards vegetarianism or veganism – we do not feel that boycotting meat, dairy, eggs and other animal produce is a complete farming response to the issue.
 It is right to reject unhealthy eating regimes (think fast food), poor animal welfare (think battery hens) or environmentally damaging farm processes (intensively farmed beef cattle eating grain that has been grown on deforested land).
-Whilst we agree that these methods of producing food are indeed disastrous, our way of farming is entirely different.
+Whilst we agree that these methods of producing food are indeed disastrous, small-scale, regenerative, organic farming is entirely different.

 So organic, grass-fed meat is back on the menu for those who wish to steward the environment with care and eat only sustainable produce.
 It is also worth noting the fantastic nutritional benefits of produce such as fish, eggs and livers.